EugeneGIS/AGDAbook/docs/04-KDE.md

 In this practical computer lab we consider the same case study as in the "Geographically Weighted Summary Statistics" lab.
 The main objective is to reveal if space and time act independently or whether neighboring events are also closer in time, interacting to generate spatio-temporal clusters.
 The attribute that we will consider to achieve this goal is the starting date of fires events.
-To account for the different geographical distribution of fires in Portugal, evets occurred in the Norther and Southern area will be modeled separately.
+To account for the different geographical distribution of fires in Portugal, events occurred in the Norther and Southern area will be modeled separately.

 For more details about the input dataset, please refer to the GWSS lab documentation.

-## Method
+## Clustering methods

 To detect spatio-temporal clusters of forest fires, we will use the following statistical methods:

-(1) The **Ripley's K- function**, to test the space--time interaction and the spatial attraction/in dependency between fires of different size.
+(1) The **Ripley's K- function** to test the space-time interaction and the spatial attraction/independency between fires of different size.

-(2) The **kernel density estimator**, allowing elaborating smoothed density surfaces representing fires over-densities.
+(2) The **kernel density estimator** allowing elaborating smoothed density surfaces representing fires over-densities.

 We provide below a short description for both these methods.
 More details can be found in @tonini_evolution_2017.